Dracolol/Discord-Token-Generator-Main/README.md

 # Discord-Token-Generator-Main
-work token generator made by me
+Discord Token Generator made by draco

+WORKING 100%

+Simple Setup just run the Discord-Token-Generator.py file and gen the tokens